 Answer: It is a switch that disengages or engages the 12-volt power supply from the house batteries to everything but the LPG detector.
-The switch is used to cut power when the trailer is not being used or put into storage to preserve battery charge.
+The switch is used to cut power when the trailer is not being used or put into storage to preserve battery charge; see Battery Disconnect Switch on page 5-8.